Morpheus636/FWCoreManager/docs/README.md

 This project is maintained my Morpheus636.
 Contribution guidelines for all of my projects can be found at https://docs.morpheus636.com/contributing

 ## Credits
-Thanks to [ngxson](https://github.com/ngxson/hobby-framework-battery) for the idea!
+- Thanks to [ngxson](https://github.com/ngxson/hobby-framework-battery) for the idea!
 I decided to impliment it differently but their version is great, too.
+- This project uses [The Lean Mean C++ Option Parser](https://optionparser.sourceforge.net) for CLI parsing.

 ## Copyright Notice
 © Copyright 2022 Josh Levin ([Morpheus636](https://github.com/morpheus636))